andgordio/mockupless/docs/Courses/LayoutBasics/Course-project/layout.md

 </div>
 ```

-The content area container is a flex parent itself, with two children: the `flex-1` feed area and fixed-width sidebar:
+The content area container is a flex parent itself, with two children: the `flex-1` feed area and the sidebar a fixed width:

 ```html
 <div class="h-screen flex flex-col">